crazywig/RawGame/README.md

 # RawGame
-RawGame is a modern C# game framework that allows you to make 2D games that can target many platforms.
+RawGame is a modern C# game framework that allows you to make 2D games that can target any platform that C# is supported on.
 RawGame itself has no dependencies and never will, so it can easily be bundled into your existing C# project or used as a DLL.
+RawGame uses a plugin based architecture to keep any platform dependent code out of the main codebase and out of your game.

-RawGame uses a plugin based architecture to keep any platform dependent code out of the main codebase.
-Anywhere C# can run RawGame can run, however plugins would need to be available to make use of most of RawGame's features.
+Anywhere C# can run RawGame can run, however plugins are needed to make use of most of RawGame's features.
 Plugins for sound, graphics and input are available for the common systems and are relatively easy to develop due to RawGame itself managing as many aspects of the engines that are not platform dependent.
 This means you will get more reliable results on all platforms.

 A big advantage of this plugin system is that you can choose what sound backend to use, what graphics to use, what input to use without changing any of your code base.
 At run time you can choose the backend you want to use which will give you the ability to work around bugs that may exist in OpenGL/DirectX/Sound drivers on your users systems.
 By using RawGame you can remove any platform dependent code from your own codebase which will allow you to concentrate purely on making your game be available on as many systems as possible.
 It also means if you only want to use a subset of RawGame there will be no overhead in the things you don't use because they simply won't be loaded.